biomedia-mira/stochastic_segmentation_networks/README.md

 ### BraTS 2017
-To download the data go to  `https://www.med.upenn.edu/sbia/brats2017/registration.html` and follow the instructions provided by the challenge's organisers.
+To download the data, go to  `https://www.med.upenn.edu/sbia/brats2017/registration.html` and follow the instructions provided by the challenge's organisers.
-We preprocess the data using bias-field correction, histogram matching and normalisation, and we computed binary brain masks.
-The preprocessing script will be included in this repository in the future.
+**The enhancing core class comes labelled as 4 in the ground-truth segmentation, you will need to relabel it as 3 for all images for training to work**
+The reaming preprocessing is done internally.
-**Important:** Binary brain masks are necessary for two reasons:
+If you use this model for other data, notice how we calculate binary brain masks.
+These are necessary for two reasons:
-1) The model is training on patches, and so we need to know where the brain is to sample patches inside the brain and avoid sampling patches contained only air.
+1) The model is training on patches, and so we need to know where the brain is to sample patches inside the brain and avoid sampling patches containing only air.
 2) A limitation of our method is that is it is numerically unstable in areas with infinite covariance such as the air outside the brain.
 To avoid exploding covariance, we mask out the outside of the brain when computing the covariance matrix.

-After downloading and preprocessing the data you can use the data splits we used in the paper which are provided in the folder
+After downloading and relabelling the data you can use the data splits we used in the paper which are provided in the folder `assets/BraTS2017_data`.
-`assets/BraTS2017_data`.
 Make sure you use the same suffixes we have.
 Set the `path` variable to the path of your data and run to following commands to replace the path in the files with your path:

-    path=/vol/vipdata/data/brain/brats/2017_kostas/preprocessed_v2/Brats17TrainingData
+    path=/vol/vipdata/data/brain/brats/2017/original/Brats17TrainingData
     sed -i "s~<path>~$path~g" assets/BraTS2017_data/data_index_train.csv
     sed -i "s~<path>~$path~g" assets/BraTS2017_data/data_index_valid.csv
     sed -i "s~<path>~$path~g" assets/BraTS2017_data/data_index_test.csv